-GCSE Results 2017
+GCSE Results 2018

 Students are once again to be congratulated for their outstanding successes at GCSE.
-All of our Year 11 students secured at least five good GCSE grades, 78% of our students achieved five or more A/A\ or 9-7 grades.
-In addition over 55% of students secured an impressive eight or more A/A\ or 9-7 grades.
-Our headline figure of A\/A or 9-7 grades is 63.2%, which is very pleasing.
+As well as some overall excellent results for the school, with all of our Year 11 students securing at least five good GCSE grades, there were also 72% of our students who achieved five or more 9-7 or A/A grades.
+In addition 52% of students secured an impressive eight or more 9-7 or A/A grades.
+Our headline figure of 9-7 or A/A grades is 61%, which is very pleasing.

-In addition to these successes, there are also some exceptional individual stories, with two students achieving an amazing twelve GCSEs at grade 9 or A\ with a further three students achieving eleven GCSEs at grade A\, 8 or 9 and nine more gaining ten GCSEs at grade A\, 8 or 9.
+In addition to these successes, there are also some exceptional individual stories, with three students achieving an amazing eleven GCSEs at grade 9 or A with a further six students achieving eleven GCSEs at grade A, 8 or 9 and ten more gaining ten GCSEs at grade A, 8 or 9.